harrisoncramer/harrisoncramer.me/src/markdown-pages/migrating-from-gatsby-to-astro.md

 });
 ```

 Compare this with Gatsby, which requires you to interface with a GraphQL API in order to fetch your content during build time.
+This always felt clunky, when all you wanted to do was render static content.
 The APIs are just _cleaner_ in Astro and the abstractions simpler.

 ## Rough Edges

 Astro is still a relatively young project compared to Gatsby and some other static site tools, so some of the tooling is not quite there yet.
 For me, working in Neovim, it took a minute to set up the LSP and syntax highlighting.
 From that perspective, I'm not sure that I love the idea of having three separate syntax blocks in a single file, plus JSX (even if I can understand the logic of colocating all these different parts).

 The tool also doesn't quite have the plugin ecosystem that Gastby has at this point.
-I'm not about to migrate my own blog because I rely too heavily on certain plugins that aren't there yet for Astro.
+I'm not going to migrate this blog immediately because I rely too heavily on certain plugins that aren't there yet for Astro.
 But in time, I'm sure it'll catch up.

 ## Closing Thoughts

-Astro feels like a tool that was purpose built for a specific purpose: building content-driven sites.
-It feels designed to get you what you need, and then get out of yoru way.
+Astro was purpose built for building content-driven sites, and you can tell.
+It's designed to get you what you need, and then get out of yoru way.
 It also seems to encourage browser native APIs and deliberately push you away from heavier frameworks like React or Vue, which you probably don't need.

-This is a pretty sharp contrast to Gatsby, which feels a bit forced -- really, I'm not convinced that most people really need a GraphQL API to pull in data from markdown pages, or even data from a headless CMS like Contentful.
+This is a pretty sharp contrast to Gatsby, which feels like it's forcing you to use tools (GraphQL) which weren't really designed with this use-case in mind. -- which weren't really designed with this use-case in mind.
+I'm not convinced that most people really need a GraphQL API to pull in data for markdown pages, or even data from a headless CMS like Contentful.
 In my experience it's just not the right abstraction.

 This is of course just scratching the surface of Astro, the whole tool seems really promising and I'm excited to see where it goes.